nllz/IRTF-HRPC/draft-research.md

 Many protocols that handle text only handle one charset (US-ASCII), or leave the question of what CCS and encoding are used up to local guesswork (which leads, of course, to interoperability problems).
 If multiple charsets are permitted, they must be explicitly identified {{RFC2277}}.
 Adding non-ASCII text to a protocol allows the protocol to handle more scripts, hopefully representing users across the world.
 In today's world, that is normally best accomplished by allowing Unicode encoded in UTF-8 only.

+In aforementioned IETF documents internationalization is aimed at user-facing strings.
+The authors believe that this should also be extended to protocols themselves because if the Internet wants to be a global network of networks, the protocols should not only work in English and non-latin characters.

 Example:
 See localization

 Impacts:

 - Right to freedom of expression